St. John Passion (1725)

 Kaleidoscope Vocal Ensemble

-Cantata Collective
+*members of Cantata Collective

 SOUTH BAY PRE-FESTIVAL PERFORMANCE: